 You could also file a claim if the employer failed to provide workers' compensation insurance.
 Another potential reason is if the cause of your injuries was due to the grossly reckless actions or malicious intent of an employer.

 Pursuing legal action against an employer can result in recovery of more than just medical costs and lost wages.
 You could also be eligible to receive damages that address pain and suffering, mental anguish and more if you can prove retaliation or gross negligence.

-As an employee, you are protected under Iowa workers' comp laws.
-When an employer doesn’t meet his or her responsibilities, discuss your case with an attorney.
+As an employee, you are protected under Iowa workers' compensation laws.
+When an employer doesn't meet his or her responsibilities, discuss your case with an attorney.

 Contacting Work Injury Attorneys in Des Moines